Communist Youth League of China: History

 The Communist Youth League has contributed a number of top echelon leaders of the CCP-led government of the People's Republic of China.
 The proliferation of leaders with a Youth League background has led to the informal name "Tuanpai" (abbreviation for "Youth League faction") being used to describe certain members of the leadership at different times.
 The first "Youth League faction" was represented by Hu Yaobang.
 The second "Youth League faction" is represented by Hu Jintao.
-While there is no direct political lineage between the two Hus, Hu Jintao's administration has formally elevated the memory of the earlier Hu.
+While there is no direct political lineage between the two Hus, Hu Jintao's administration formally elevated the memory of the earlier Hu.
 In 2005, the 90th anniversary of Hu Yaobang's birth, a new museum and a series of commemorative books and television programs were launched.
-The death of the son of Ling Jihua and Gu Liping, a couple associated with the Communist Youth League, may have tarnished the reputation of the organization as a path to power.
+During the Hu Jintao era, CYLC membership expanded as the organization recruited broadly.